 The Organization maintains demand deposits and money market funds at financial institutions.
 At times, certain balances held within these accounts may exceed Federal Deposit Insurance Corporation (FDIC) limits.
 The uninsured portions of cash and money market accounts are backed solely by the assets of the underlying institution.
 The failure of an underlying institution could result in financial loss to the Organization, however, the Organization has not experienced losses on these accounts in the past, and management believes the risk of loss, if any, to be minimal.
-The amount not insured by FDIC is \$3,595,666 and \$5,887,583 as of December 31, 2023 and 2022, respectively.
+The amount in excess of FDIC limits is approximately \$3.3 million as of December 31, 2024.